ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

 This section focuses on integration tests that use Ansible roles.

 Integration tests check modules with playbooks that invoke those modules.
-The tests pass standalone parameters and their combinations, check what the module or plugin reports with the :ref:`assert <ansible_collections.ansible.builtin.assert_module>` module, and the actual state of the system after each task.
+The tests pass standalone parameters and their combinations, check what the module or plugin reports with the :ansplugin:`assert <ansible.builtin.assert#module>` module, and the actual state of the system after each task.

 Integration test example
 -------------------------